PG&E : Shuts Power to California Resort Area to Prevent Wildfires | MarketScreener

-LAKE BERRYESSA, Calif -- PG&E Corp. cut power to customers around this Napa County resort area Saturday, the first of what the utility has said will likely be numerous pre-emptive shutdowns this year to help prevent deadly wildfires.
+LAKE BERRYESSA, Calif -- PG&E Corp. turned off power to more than 17,000 customers in Northern California this weekend as part of the first wave of what the utility has said will likely be numerous pre-emptive shutdowns this year to help prevent deadly wildfires.

-The blackout began at 6 a.m. to 1,600 businesses and homes in parts of Napa, Yolo and Solano counties, located about 75 miles northeast of San Francisco.
-It came after the National Weather Service issued its first red-flag warning, which signals high fire danger, of 2019 for a Northern California region that has until now been mostly cool and moist.
+It came after the National Weather Service issued its first red-flag warning, which signals high fire danger, of 2019 for a region that has until now been mostly cool and moist.

+About 1,600 businesses and homes in parts of Napa, Yolo and Solano counties, located about 75 miles northeast of San Francisco lost power from 6 a.m.
+Saturday morning until late that night.

-On Saturday afternoon, PG&E said it would shut off power to an additional 26,900 customers in the foothills of California's Sierra Nevada, including Paradise, which was destroyed by the Camp Fire last year.
+Also Saturday night, PG&E shut off power to an additional 16,000 customers in Butte and Yuba counties, including the town of Paradise, which was destroyed by the Camp Fire last year.
+That blackout was still ongoing Sunday.

+Paradise resident Robert Broome, who weathered the Camp Fire inside his home after unsuccessfully trying to evacuate, said Saturday night's outage was inconvenient but better than another deadly blaze.
+"It's what they should have done last time and they didn't," the online radio host said Sunday from his house, where the power went out at about 9 p.m. the previous evening.

-PG&E warned Friday afternoon that this area, as well as other nearby towns including Paradise, might face blackouts this weekend.
-Nonetheless, Saturday's shutdown came as an unpleasant wake-up call to the boat shops and other businesses that cater to crowds visiting Lake Berryessa, a 16-mile-long reservoir perched in a rugged mountain overlooking the Napa Valley.
+PG&E warned Friday afternoon that the Napa County resort town of Lake Berryessa might be among the areas to face blackouts this weekend.
+Nonetheless, Saturday morning's shutdown came as an unpleasant wake-up call to the boat shops and other businesses that cater to crowds of people visiting the 16-mile-long reservoir perched in a rugged mountain.

 An office assistant retrieved reservations from a desktop computer powered by a portable generator too weak to provide energy to much else.
 Most customers took the inconvenience in stride, although 45-year-old Gabriel Garcia grumbled that PG&E was doing too little too late.

-"Now they're taking all these precautions," said Mr. Garcia, a carpenter from Napa, Calif., who was renting a WaveRunner boat to ride with his 8-year-old son.
+"Now they're taking all these precautions," said Mr. Garcia, a carpenter from Napa who was renting a WaveRunner boat to ride with his 8-year-old son.
 "They didn't before all of these fires."

 "If we can get adjusted to these outages, it's worth it, because these fires just kill business," said Mike Medina, co-owner of the 55-site Spanish Flat Campground along Lake Berryessa.